teapot9/cmkinitramfs/README.rst

 Other dependencies:

- - mkramfs (mkcpiodir and mkcpiolist) dependencies:
+ - initramfs (mkcpiodir and mkcpiolist) dependencies:

    - ``loadkeys`` (kbd)
    - ``busybox``